-International Training Course at UNAFE Training Institute for Correctional Personnel The Training Institute for Correctional Personnel of the Ministry of Justice provides the necessary training programs as a matter of duty for personnel engaged in correctional services.
-History • The Training Institute for Correctional Personnel is a venerable institute whose predecessor is the Prison Officers Training Institute of the old Home Office established in 1890.
+Mock Trial in Cambodi Training Institute for Correctional Personnel The Training Institute for Correctional Personnel of the Ministry of Justice provides the necessary training programs as a matter of duty for personnel engaged in correctional services.
+History ● The Training Institute for Correctional Personnel is a venerable institute whose predecessor is the Prison Officers Training Institute of the old Home Office established in 1890.
 It has a long history and tradition as a training institution for public officers.